 Skip to main content

-Connections installed servers Connections is where you manage MCP servers in your workspace.
-Install servers from the community registry to give your playbooks access to external APIs, databases, and services.
+Connections installed servers Connections is where you manage integrations in your workspace.
+Install connections from the NimbleBrain registry to give your playbooks access to external APIs, databases, and services.

-NIRA Handles This: NIRA automatically selects and configures MCP servers for you.
-This page is useful for understanding what tools are available.
+Nira Handles This: Nira automatically selects and configures the right tools for you.
+This page is useful for understanding what integrations are available.

 What is Connections?